touficbatache/Lycee-Lamartine-Bugs/.github/issue_template.md

 ## Feature Requests

 > If you're interested in requesting a feature request, you can do so here!
-Just type your request on the line below.
->
+Just replace this line with your request.

 ## Bugs